 - [US+CAT scan] complete disappearance of multiple hepatic neoplasms (secondary liver “cancers”).

 - [CAT scan] complete disappearance of a “rare” “incurable” primary squamous cell carcinoma (a primary “cancer”).

-- Radiographically indicated reversal (disappearance) of localized, long term scarring in lungs from diagnosed tuberculosis infection.
+- Radiographically indicated reversal (disappearance) of localized, chronic scarring in lungs (pulmonary fibrosis) from diagnosed tuberculosis infection.

 - Normalization and probable regrowth of new liver tissue around hepatic cyst.

 - [Endoscopy] Shrinkage and normalization of vocal cord squamous cell carcinoma.